 Cue the bridal community, rallying with discounts, rush shipping and last minute options for customers in need.
-Here, a growing list of resources for brides and bridesmaids, as originally written and reported by The Knot News Editor, Esther Lee for TheKnot.com.
+Here, a growing list of resources for brides and bridesmaids, as originally written and reported by The Knot Editor, Ivy Jacobson for TheKnot.com.

-Other retailers may start offering discounts as well, which we’ll post here if we see more.
-Definitely check out bridal salons and shops in your area as well to see if you can buy anything off the rack, receive a discount due to the circumstances, or get a rush alterations done.
+Definitely check out bridal salons and shops in your area.
+Many local retailers are extending help to Alfred Angelo brides and bridesmaids impacted by the bankruptcy.
+See if you can buy anything off the rack, receive a discount due to the circumstances, or get a rush alterations done.